TravoShare/laravel-jetstream-react/README.md

 # Usage

-See the scaffolding repo here
+See the code for the cli installer here

 https://github.com/TravoShare/laravel-jetstream-react-installer